scoville/tailwind-generator/README.md

 ### No generators

-Some languages allow for more flexibility using macros or some other technics.
-Rust, Crystal, or the OCaml languages (Ocaml, ReasonML, and ReScript) are some of those languages, and the `style-generator` library offers some support for some of them.
+Some languages allow for more flexibility using macros or an other mechanism.
+Rust, Crystal, or the OCaml languages (Ocaml, ReasonML, and ReScript) are some of those languages, and the `style-generator` library offers support for a few of them.

 _ReScript users: this tool doesn't offer any other support than the generator (see above) yet, in the meantime you can take a look at [this ppx](https://github.com/dylanirlbeck/tailwind-ppx)._